Makeup Artistry Schools in Minnesota

 Some work in television studios, helping the talent and guests look their best on air, which isn't the same as makeup for everyday life.
 Others work in department stores, representing a particular line of cosmetics and using them to freshen up customer's looks or create a completely new look.
 Still others work in spas and salons, providing makeup services to clients after a day of other beauty services, or to create a special look for a special event.
 Some specialize in makeup for bridal parties, or fashion and photo shoots.

 State License Requirements

 The state of Minnesota does not require makeup artists to hold a specific license.
 But potential employers and clients may want to see that you hold a valid certificate in makeup artistry, so it can only help your career if you attend makeup artistry school.

-The median yearly wage for stage and theatrical makeup artists across the United States was $47,200 in 2013.
-Skincare specialists, a closely related profession, earned an average wage of $28,500 in Minnesota during 2013.
+The average yearly wage for makeup artists in Minnesota was $48,428 in 2020 (ZipRecruiter.
 What you earn will depend largely upon what specifically you do, where you do it, your years of experience, your reputation, and whether you have a large loyal client base.
 If you go out on your own as an independent makeup artist, you stand to reap the benefits of being a small business owner as well.
 Many people do that down the road, once they have become established in the profession.